 So, how is it possible to get that chic look without overcrowding the small space you have available?
 If your bathroom is no bigger than a postage stamp, here are 6 top style tips to help you decorate your compact space.

 When you have a small bathroom it’s essential that you maximise the space you have available.
-So, rather than sticking the toilet flush against the wall, losing the space down one side, why not get a corner unit like the Palm corner close coupled toilet?
+So, rather than sticking the toilet flush against the wall, losing the space down one side, why not get a corner unit like the Derwent corner close coupled toilet (pictured below)?

 Every bit of space you can muster will help with the overall look of the bathroom and there are always wall hung basins and back to wall toilets if you don’t want a big cistern or pedestal getting in the way.

-The Palm corner close coupled toilet uses your space efficiently
+A corner close coupled toilet will help you use your space efficiently

 Using mirrors in small rooms to create the illusion of space has to be one of the oldest tricks in the book.
 That said, it’s still an effective one.

 Be careful though, as using lots of mirrors could end up ruining the style you’ve gone for in the first place.
 An L-shaped mirror in the corner is often the best bet.

 3. Clever storage solutions